pdornian/ufc-betting-playground/README.md

 # ufc-betting-playground

-Try different betting policies on historic data to see what performs the best
+Try different betting policies on historic data to see what performs the best.

 Data from https://github.com/shortlikeafox/tiger-millionaire/blob/master/data/kaggle_data/ufc-master.csv